bradfrost/atomic-design/chapter-1.md

 ### Trouble in framework paradise
 When I was a kid, I’d watch sci-fi movies and TV shows with a strange fascination.
 There was one question I could never quite shake: *why are they all dressed the same*?

-{% include figure.html src="../images/content/sci-fi.jpg" caption="In the future, everyone dresses the same." %}
+{% include figure.html src="../images/content/sci-fi.jpg" caption="In the future, everyone dresses the same.
+Illustration by Melissa Frost" %}

 I could only guess that given enough time, we *solve fashion*.
 “Say, these jumpsuits are pretty snazzy, and comfortable too!
 Let’s just all wear these from now on.”
 “Sounds good to me!”